 On 20 August 1993, the National Gallery of Ireland confirmed that a lost masterpiece by the sixteenth century Italian painter Caravaggio had been found and authenticated following extensive investigation.

 ‘The Taking of Christ’ is one of three paintings by Caravaggio painted for the Matei family in Rome between 1601 and 1603.
 The whereabouts of the painting had been unknown for a number of centuries, and had made its way to Ireland via Scotland.
-An eminent Dublin paediatrician Dr. Lee Wilson had given the painting to the Jesuit community.
-Final restoration on the painting is taking place in preparation for the unveiling at an exhibition on the 17th of November, 1993.
+An eminent Dublin paediatrician Dr Marie Lea-Wilson had given the painting to the Jesuit community.
+Final restoration on the painting is taking place in preparation for the unveiling at an exhibition on the 17th of November 1993.

 Dr Brian Kennedy Assistant Director of the National Gallery speaks about the significance of the painting and says that the painting is in fantastic condition.
 The painting is valued at between £25 and £50 million and is amongst the most valuable paintings at the National Gallery of Ireland.

 Fr Noel Barber of the Jesuits, who was responsible for passing the painting over to the National Gallery, speaks about the painting.
 He says he had believed the painting, which has been in the possession of the Jesuits since the early 1930s, was by Flemish artist Gerard van Honthorst.
 After approaching the National Gallery about getting some restoration work done, it was discovered that the painting was in fact a Caravaggio.
 The Jesuits presented the painting on indefinite loan to the National Gallery of Ireland making it available to view by the public.

-An RTÉ News report by Byran Dobson broadcast on 20 of August 1993.
+An RTÉ News report broadcast on 20 of August 1993.
 The reporter is Byran Dobson.